JessMcCabe/moviesApp/README.md

 ## React feature set.

-.....
-Insert a bullet-point list of the React features used in your project, including one source code file references for each - see examples below ......

 + useState and useEffect hooks - src/components/movieCredits/index.js
 + useContext hook - src/components/buttons/addToFavourites.js
 + Extended Link - src/components/personCredits/index.js